SaimanSaxena1555/MetroGO/README.md

 • Works on Desktop and Mobile

 How Route Timing Works
-MetroGo uses estimated average distances and metro speed to calculate time between stations:
+MetroGo uses estimated average distances and metro speed to calculate the time between stations:

 • Distance: Each line (Blue, Yellow, etc.) has an estimated average inter-station distance (based on station count and route length from Wikipedia).
 These values are used as edge weights in the graph.